 From Cortina | Take bus 30 from Cortina d’Ampezzo to Misurina and then bus 31 to the trailhead at Rifugio Auronzo.
 The timetable is here.
 Alternatively, take the 445 to Dobbiaco and then follow the directions below.

 From Dobbiaco/Toblach | From late June to October 3rd, shuttle bus 444 goes to Rifugio Auronzo.
 From July 10th to September 10th, tickets have to be booked and paid for online in advance here.
 Outside this time, buy tickets at the Dobbiaco bus and train stations.
-The cost is €16 return.
+The cost is €18 return.

-Cost | The bus to Rifugio Auronzo is €8/adult each way (€16 return)
+Cost | The bus to Rifugio Auronzo is €9/adult each way (€18 return)

 Just like the rest of the Dolomites, the hiking season here runs from late May to early October.
 The best time to visit the Cadini di Misurina viewpoint is either late June to mid-July or September.
 The last of the winter snow will be gone, you won’t have to deal with the August crowds, and the cable cars and rifugios will still be operating.

-TIP | The rifugios along the Senterio Bonacossa are only open from mid-June to the end of September.
-Take this into account if you’d like to do the via ferrata route.
+TIP | The rifugi along the Senterio Bonacossa are only open from mid-June to the end of September if you opt to do the via ferrata route.

 The views of Cadini di Misurina are honestly stunning no matter what time of day you visit.
 If your focus is hiking rather than photography then it really doesn’t matter when you get here.
 In summer, it can be extremely warm in the middle of the day, so I’d advise doing the hike either earlier or later in the day.